ShawnBIT/AI-Challenger-Retinal-Edema-Segmentation/README.md

 # AI-Challenger-Retinal-Edema-Segmentation
 > Our team ranked fourth in objective results and ranked first in subjective results.
 Finally, we got the fourth place in this challenge.
 And our final presentation PPT is [as follows](https://github.com/ShawnBIT/AI-Challenger-Retinal-Edema-Segmentation/blob/master/materials/final-pre.pdf).
+If you need the dataset for scientific research purposes, please send a message to me via [Zhihu](https://www.zhihu.com/people/hellowangshushu).

 ## 0. Introduction